RabindraManandhar/IoT-Data-Pipeline/README.md

 4. Start Docker Services:

+    - Return to the project's root folder,
+        ```bash
+        cd ../..
+        ```

-    - In the root project,
+    - From the project's root folder, navigate to docker
         ```bash
         cd docker
         ```